-The Gospel of Mark in chapter 4: 35-40 presents a story similar to the one we are all experiencing today.
-The verse begins to tell the story in this way, “That day, when the night came.”
-Night comes to all of us at some point in life.
-That night comes after a day where peace and tranquility clear all worries that would later change in our world.
-No doubt that the night has come into our lives.
 How did the night come to your life?
 The night may have come in the form of a crisis.
 There are different types of crisis.
 Situational crisis or developmental crisis.
 Situational crises are problems and conflicts that come to life in unexpected ways.
-Developmental crises are crises that we experience as a result of emotional development, family or personal cycles, that we are experiencing through the different stages of our life.
+Developmental crises are crises that we experience as a result of emotional development, family, or personal cycles that we are experiencing through the different stages of our life.

 Now, how can we live in the midst of the coronavirus storm?
-If we go to the biblical text in discussion, we see the two attitudes that we can take.
+If we go to the biblical text, we see the two attitudes that we can take.
 We see the disciples anxious and desperate because they are afraid that they will lose their lives.
 And on the other hand, we see Jesus sleeping in the middle of the storm.
-How is it possible that you can have two such different reactions in the midst of this storm experience?
+How is it possible that you can have two such different reactions in the midst of this experience?

-Let’s go back to the boat where Jesus and his disciples are facing the storm that came to them in their dark night.
-In the midst of the storm, the thoughts that the disciples have are thoughts of danger, uncertainty, threat and death.
+Let’s go back to the boat, where Jesus and his disciples are facing the storm that came to them in their dark night.
+In the midst of the storm, the thoughts that the disciples have been thoughts of danger, uncertainty, threat, and death.
 Those thoughts produce emotions that are not difficult to decipher.
 Emotions such as fear and anguish at the threat of the storm.
-And that is why they behave desperately, anxiously and try on their own to find solutions to the problem apart from Jesus.
+And that is why they behave anxiously and try to find solutions to the problem on their own, apart from Jesus.

 I want to leave you with five tips.
 These tips are in the way Paul decided to interpret the storms that came on his dark nights.
 He says in Philippians 4: 8: “For the rest, brethren, all that is true, all that is honest, all that is just, all that is pure, all that is kind, all that is of good name; if there is any virtue, if something worthy of praise, think of this.”